awsdocs/aws-snowball-developer-guide/doc_source/sbe-before-ordering.md

 ## Snowball Edge Clusters<a name="sbe-ordering-cluster"></a>

-A *cluster* is a logical grouping of AWS Snowball Edge devices, in groups of 5–10 devices\.
+A *cluster* is a logical grouping of AWS Snowball Edge devices, in groups of 3 to 16 devices\.
 A cluster is created with a single job\.
 A cluster offers increased durability and storage capacity\.
-This section provides information about Snowball Edge clusters\.
+This section provides information about Snowball Edge clusters with Amazon S3 compatible storage on Snow Family devices\.

 For the AWS Snowball service, a cluster is a collective of Snowball Edge devices, used as a single logical unit, for local storage and compute purposes\.

 A cluster offers these primary benefits over a standalone Snowball Edge used for local storage and compute purposes:
 + **Increased durability** – The data stored in a cluster of Snowball Edge devices has increased data durability\.
 In addition, the data on the cluster remains as safe and viable even during possible Snowball Edge outages in the cluster\.
-Clusters can withstand the loss of two nodes before the data it becomes a concern\.
+Clusters of 3 or 4 nodes can withstand the loss of 1 node and clusters of 5 to 16 nodes can withstand loss of up to 2 nodes before the data in the cluster becomes a concern\.
 You can also add or replace nodes\.
-+ **Increased storage** – The total available storage is 45 terabytes of data per node in the cluster\.
-So in a five\-node cluster, there are 225 terabytes of available storage space\.
-In contrast, there are about 80 terabytes of available storage space in a standalone Snowball Edge\.
-Clusters that have more than five nodes have even more storage space\.
++ **Increased storage** – For compute\-optimized Snowball Edge devices with Amazon S3 compatible storage on Snow Family devices, the total available storage is up to 31 terabytes of data per node in a cluster, depending on the device used\.
+Thus, in a sixteen\-node cluster, there are up to 501 terabytes of available storage space\.
+In contrast, there are about 39\.5 terabytes of available storage space in a standalone Snowball Edge compute\-optimized device\.
+For more information about cluster capacity, see [Clustering overview](ClusterOverview.md)\.

 A cluster of Snowball Edge devices is made of leaderless nodes\.
 Any node can write data to and read data from the entire cluster, and all nodes can perform the behind\-the\-scenes management of the cluster\.

-### Snowball Edge Cluster Quorums<a name="sbe-clusterquorums"></a>
+### Snowball Edge cluster quorums<a name="sbe-clusterquorums"></a>

 A *quorum* represents the minimum number of Snowball Edge devices in a cluster that must be communicating with each other to maintain some level of operation\.
-There are two levels of quorum for Snowball Edge clusters—a read/write quorum and a read quorum\.
+For more information about cluster fault tolerance, see [Clustering overview](ClusterOverview.md)\.

 Suppose that you upload your data to a cluster of Snowball Edge devices\.
 With all devices healthy, you have a *read/write quorum* for your cluster\.
-If one of those nodes goes offline, you reduce the operational capacity of the cluster, but you can still read and write to the cluster\.
-In that case, the cluster still has a read/write quorum\.
+If one or two nodes goes offline, you reduce the operational capacity of the cluster, but you can still read and write to the cluster\.

-If two nodes in your cluster go offline, any additional or ongoing write operations fail, but any data that was successfully written to the cluster can be accessed and read\.
-This is called a *read quorum*\.

-Finally, if a third node goes offline, the cluster is offline and the data in the cluster becomes unavailable\.
+Finally, if a third node goes offline and quorum is breached, the cluster is offline and the data in the cluster becomes unavailable\.
 In this case, you might be able fix it, but the data could be permanently lost depending on the severity of the event\.
 If it is a temporary external power event, and you can bring the three Snowball Edge devices back online and unlock all the nodes in the cluster, your data becomes available again\.

 **Important**
-If a minimum quorum of healthy nodes doesn't exist, contact AWS Support\.
+As soon as one cluster node is unhealthy or unrecoverable, contact AWS Support for a replacement device\.

 You can determine the quorum state of your cluster by determining your node's lock state and network reachability\.
 The `snowballEdge describe-cluster` command reports back the lock and network reachability state for every node in an unlocked cluster\.
 Ensuring that the devices in your cluster are healthy and connected is an administrative responsibility that you take on when you create the cluster job\.
 For more information about the different client commands, see [Commands for the Snowball Edge Client](https://docs.aws.amazon.com/snowball/latest/developer-guide/using-client-commands.html)\.